rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-28.md

 ---

-Welcome to the #28 edition of Rust in Blockchain, the chillest newsletter about the chillest tech.
+Welcome to the #28 edition of Rust in Blockchain, the monthly newsletter about Rust, distributed systems, cryptography, and other industry topics.
 [Previous: #27](/newsletters/rib-newsletter-27/).

 It's been a while since we've taken a look at Polkadot / Substrate,